 Holiday Tea in Orange County

-Afternoon tea is a fun way to celebrate the holidays, and Orange County has a few fun places to enjoy it.
+Afternoon tea is a fun way to celebrate the holidays, and Orange County has a couple of fun places to enjoy it.

-The Ritz-Carlton in Laguna Niguel celebrates the season with a Holiday Tea in November and December.
+The Ritz-Carlton in Laguna Niguel celebrates the season with a Holiday Tea in their Raya restaurant in November and December.
 You can get details on their website.

 The Disneyland Hotel also serves a holiday afternoon tea in Steakhouse 55.
 You can enjoy a pot of hot tea while you munch on scones, tea sandwiches, and petite sweets.
 Reservations are recommended, and you'll find all the details are on their website and reservations are recommended.Continue to 9 of 10 below.

 09 of 10

 Sawdust Art Festival Winter Fantasy

 The popular summer Sawdust Festival in Laguna Beach makes an encore every holiday season.
-On weekends in November and December, the Sawdust Art Festival Winter Fantasy showcases more than 100 artists who create, display and sell original creations.
+On weekends in November and December, the Sawdust Art Festival Winter Fantasy showcases more than 100 artists who create, display and sell their original creations.